 "The past year has been extremely challenging for our industry and has accelerated the need for digital solutions to drive efficiency and to profitably grow our business in the future.
 In 2020 we have invested in further digitising our operations as part of our Digital First approach to permanently increase cost efficiency moving forward."

 Guus Jonge Poerink, Managing Director Retail Segment

-Company profile
+Company

-Value creation
+Value

-Executive Board report
+Executive Board

-Corporate governance
+Corporate

-Supervisory Board report
+Supervisory Board

-Financial report
+Financial governance